csound-flossmanual/csound-floss/book/02-b-csound-syntax.md

 Orchestra and Score
 -------------------

-In Csound, you must define \"instruments\", which are units which \"do things\", for instance creating a sine wave as audio signal and play it (= output it to the audio card).
-These instruments must be called or
-\"turned on\" by a \"score\".
-The Csound \"score\" is a list of events which describe how the instruments are to be played in time.
+In Csound, you must define *instruments*, which are units which *do things*, for instance creating a sine wave as audio signal and play it (= output it to the audio card).
+These instruments must be called or *turned on* by a *score*.
+The Csound *score* is a list of events which describe how the instruments are to be played in time.
 It can be thought of as a timeline in text.